Sports Coach Logo Sports Coach Training Principles Fitness Components

 Hydrate

 Lastly, you must hydrate.
-Most of your body is made up of water; as you will be shedding most of this water through sweating, you must ensure you hydrate sufficiently.
-Drink water before exercise and after exercise to prevent dehydration.
+Most of your body is made up of water, and you will be shedding most of this water through sweating, so you must ensure you hydrate sufficiently.
+Drink water before and after exercise to prevent dehydration.

 Page Reference